edumserrano/dotnet-sdk-extensions/docs/integration-tests/configuring-webhost.md

 * In Visual Studio go to the `DotNet.Sdk.Extensions.Testing.Demos project`.
 * Run the test [ConfiguringWebHostDemoTests.ConfiguringWebHostDemoTest test](/demos/DotNet.Sdk.Extensions.Testing.Demos/Configuration/ConfiguringWebHostDemoTests.cs).

-Analyse the [ConfiguringWebHostDemoTests.ConfiguringWebHostDemoTest test](/demos/DotNet.Sdk.Extensions.Testing.Demos/Configuration/ConfiguringWebHostDemoTests.cs) for more information on how this demo works.
+Analyse the [ConfiguringWebHostDemoTests.ConfiguringWebHostDemoTest test](/demos/DotNet.Sdk.Extensions.Testing.Demos/Configuration/ConfiguringWebHostDemoTests.cs) for more information on how this extension works.